|Maximum size: about 10 mm.

 another phyllidiid though no known species from Hawaii is

 uniformly pink.
+One pink species, "Phyllidiella sp.
+4" from the Philippines is illustrated in Gosliner, et. al. (2018).
 It was first recorded in Hawaii from Kona, Big Island

 Cynthia Hankins in July, 2007.